zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 - `UseAudit`: To enable the audit feature
 - `AuditEntries`: To retrieve audit entries

-As a result, only the `Code` and `Description` properties will be populated in the `AuditEntry` list.
+As a result,

+Only the `Code` and `Description` properties will be populated in the `AuditEntry` list.

 ```csharp
 // ...code...